trustpilot/documentation-bruno-collection/README.md

 #### What is a Category?
 Categories in Trustpilot are classifications for business units that help organise and group similar businesses together.
 Each business unit can be associated with multiple categories, and categories can have parent-child relationships.

+- Categories are hierarchical and can have parent-child relationships
+- Category names are translated based on the locale parameter
+- Categories are country-specific

 #### How to Find Categories:
 List All Categories: